panacloud-modern-global-apps/full-stack-serverless-cdk/step20_cloudwatch/step00_cloudwatch_alarm/README.md

 # How to Set a cloudwatch alarm using CDK

-In this step you will learn how to set a cloudwatch alarm usi CDK.
+In this step you will learn how to set a cloudwatch alarm using CDK.

 ### Step 1: Setup a CDK directory
 `cdk init app --language typescript`